 Don't try to learn a new media to make your ketubah.
 If you are really strong in ink drawing but have never really done much painting, don't try to learn a whole new skill set in time for your wedding.
 Stick with ink drawing.
 This will make your art more personal and make the project more manageable.

 Unless you are literate in Hebrew and skilled in calligraphy, consider buying a printed text.
 The text is a huge amount of work.
 It usually takes me two days to do a completely custom text by hand.
 The first day is translation, layout (including making lines with a t-square and light pencil), then pencilling in the text.
 The second day is checking over the work, then inking, drying (so that the ink doesn't smear), then erasing all the pencil.
 It makes sense to outsource this.

-If you anticipate that even the best of us can have a bad moment that destroys months of work, you will save yourself a lot of time.
+If you anticipate that even the best of us can have a bad moment that destroys months of work, you will save yourself a lot of time and grief.

 Do the art on a matting, not on the same paper as the text.
 Go to a craft store and see what you can find.
 You can cut your own out of watercolor paper if the paper is important.
 That way, you don't have to redo the calligraphy if you spill some paint (or redo the decoration if you spill some ink doing the calligraphy).

 Buy really good paper (cotton or other archival material) and get several sheets of it so that if you spill ink, you don't have to find the right paper all over again.
 Set aside some of the paper to be used as test/scratch paper.
 If you are working with a dip pen, you may find that you need to blot the excess off your nib after each dip.
 There are fountain pens made with calligraphy in mind and they can make calligraphy much easier.